Reading Time: 7 minutes

 A lack of sleep truly shows up when you are using moves that rely on a fresh nervous system.
 Sprinting, jumping, and heavy lifting are all detrimentally affected by a lack of sleep.

-Your plan should be to average about 7-8 hours a night to get better results at the gym.
+Your plan should be to average about 7-8 hours of sleep per night to get better results at the gym.

 With that being said there will absolutely be some days where you may have to train on sub-optimal sleep.

-You do not want to make getting a terrible quality of sleep a habit.
+You do not want to make getting terrible sleep a habit.

 Life is not ideal and will throw a monkey wrench at everyone from time to time.
 But it is still up to you to get in the gym and get the job done.